 My name is David Macdonald.
 I am currently an Assistant Professor of Political Science at the University of Florida.
 I received my Ph.D. in political science in 2020 from Florida State University.

-I am currently a Ph.D. candidate in the department of political science at Florida State University.
-My research is broadly in the area of American politics, public opinion and political behavior.
-My dissertation examines why American public opinion has failed to shift in favor of redistribution despite decades of high, and rising economic inequality.
+My research agenda is broadly in the area of American politics, public opinion, and political behavior with a particular interest in the question of "why ordinary people support the policies, parties, and candidates that they do?"
+My dissertation examines why American public opinion has failed to shift more in favor of redistribution despite decades of high, and rising economic inequality.

 I am also interested in studying the causes and consequences of public attitudes toward immigration, public opinion toward government spending in an era of economic inequality, as well as the political consequences of low, and declining labor union membership.